dan-the-dev/laravel-typescript-transformer-api/README.md

 ## Usage

-Build your Api using our traits to signal Request and Response objects.
+Build your Api extending Request and Response Illumante classes, then automatically transform them in Typescript types.

 ```php